brootaylor/brootaylor-v2/src/_content/writing/the-guy-in-the-glass.md

 ---
 title: "\"The Guy in the Glass\""
+# Populates the `meta description` for a page
 summary: "Dale Wimbrow's poem \"The Guy in the Glass\" moved me deeply so I thought I'd share it here."
+# Populates the opening / `lead` text on a page
+lead:
-lead: "I attended a dear family friend's memorial recently.
+  - "I attended a dear family friend's memorial recently.
 A person who really was the salt of the earth.
 One of his nephews read out the poem, \"<em>The Guy in the Glass</em>\".
 It moved me deeply so I thought I'd share it here."

 date: 2021-01-11T14:43:00
 updated: 2021-01-11T14:43:00